Layla Miller: Powers and abilities

 Layla has the mutant power to resurrect someone from death, at the cost of their soul.
 They retain their memories but experience a lack of empathy upon resurrection that is similar to sociopathy.
 Although this was first hinted at in the conclusion of X-Factors initial story arc when Layla brought a butterfly back to life, it was not fully expanded upon and explained until much later when Layla resurrected Trevor Fitzroy, knowing full well the murderous villain he would become due to her actions.

-Layla's most notable ability is to "know stuff": Layla has extensive knowledge of past and future events, an effect which enables Layla to see paths of causality to their ultimate conclusion and allows her to alter certain events from occurring (referred to as "causality" in Secret Warriors #1).
-Initially, the reason for Layla "knowing stuff" was not explained and presented as a form of precognition.
-Layla herself, when questioned, would also remain evasive.
-Layla's knowledge is later revealed to be the result of her older self (time-displaced and aged due to the events of X-Men: Messiah Complex) visiting herself as a child prior to the events of X-Factor vol. 3 #1 and uploading all her knowledge and memories into her younger self's brain.
-The sheer volume of knowledge was too much for a normal brain to take, and thus resulted in several gaps and blind spots (not knowing that Strong Guy was brainwashed, that Josef Huber's companion Nicole was a robot, or the machinations of Damian Tryp, for example).
-Layla's foreknowledge is also heavily dependent on what her future self experienced and read from her younger self's journals, and thus she does not know what effects straying from this source might have (as in the case of Madrox's death).
+Layla has extensive knowledge of past and future events, which enables her to see paths of causality to their conclusion and allows her to alter certain events from occurring.
+Her knowledge is later revealed to be the result of her older self (time-displaced and aged due to the events of X-Men: Messiah Complex) visiting herself as a child prior to the events of X-Factor vol. 3 #1 and uploading all her knowledge and memories into her younger self's brain.
+The sheer volume of knowledge was too much for her brain to take, and thus resulted in several gaps and blind spots in her knowledge.